devamsshah/RL-traffic-racer/README.md

 ## Reflections

-This project gave me a strong foundation in RL and the confidence to tackle more ambitious problems in the future.
-More than just training agents, it taught me the importance of **experiment design, reward shaping, and systematic debugging**—skills I can carry into research and practical applications.
+This project gave me a foundation in RL and the confidence to tackle more ambitious problems in the future.
+More than just training agents, it taught me how to design an experiment, shape rewards, and systematic debugging skills I can carry into research and practical applications.

+*This project is not intended as a production-ready implementation, but rather as a learning experience to understand the building blocks of RL environments, models, and training pipelines.